georgalis/pub/know/llm/6959/67e6/coinage-SKILL.md

   `operational` where it must be usable, with `anchor` carrying the established material each new technical form attaches to and graduated anchoring supplying the ascent.

+**`satire`** --- comic and satirical prose on any subject, technical included.
+Everything that `essay` holds in reserve is spent here: coinage runs near the floor because inventing the vocabulary *is* the joke, `muted` and `grave` sit at the bottom so syllable play saturates the surface, `interval` runs close so a form returns while the reader still has the last one, and the band stays open to `corpus` so a running gag can run. `varied` is the counter-intuitive one --- it sits at 0.40, in `stable`, not high.
+A gag has to be recognized before it can land, and rotation past `stable` dissolves the recognition the joke depends on.
+Recoin freely: an established comic form is the strongest asset a satire has, and a second appearance in a later work is the payoff the first one bought.

 **`spec`** --- standards, schemas, compliance artifacts, skill definitions.
 Governing terms return verbatim; `varied` at 0.05 is the